I was compensated for my participation in Coca-Cola’s Balanced Living Workshop, but my thoughts and views are my own

 Here are some great takeaway moments from my experience that are personal to me:

 I loved the one-on-one sessions with the dietitian and the personal trainer.
 Some things I learned?
 That I am doing a lot of things right.
 Which made me so happy to hear a professional say that.
 But some ideas that had me going “aha” or “egads,” if you will, were this:

 -I should eat more snacks during the day.
 I eat breakfast, lunch, a little snack, dinner, and a snack before 7 pm.
-She suggested that I add a snack mid-morning so that I don’t feel so hungry at large meals.
+She suggested I add a snack mid-morning so that I don’t feel so hungry at meals.
 Also, she said to eat protein for my afternoon snack so I don’t overeat at dinnertime.